Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 where the damping $\lambda_F$ is a function of the size of $T^{\text{NGD}}_n$.
 Equivalently, the update minimising $M^{\text{NGD-reg}}_n(\delta)$ can be expressed as

 where $\alpha$ is a learning rate related to the size of $T^{\text{NGD}}_n$.

-In practice, NGD has been shown to be efficient for specific kinds of supervised learning problems~\cite{amari1998natural,amari1998why}.
-Additionally, \emph{stochastic reconfiguration}, a quantum generalization of NGD, has been observed to perform well in the context of VMC~\cite{Sorella2005,Stokes2020,rigo2023solving}.
-The exact reasons for the success of the NGD are still under study~\cite{martens2020new}.
-Apart from empirical tests, two critical properties of the FIM have been raised for explaining its performance: (i) the FIM is symmetric definite positive and (ii) it provides an approximation to the Hessian of the loss function in the case of supervised learning~\cite{martens2020new}.
+The reasons for using NGD as an optimiser for our NQS are diverse.
+In the context of VMC, a quantum generalisation of NGD, the so-called Stochastic Reconfiguration (SR), provides the foundation for many state-of-the-art optimisers used with NQS~\cite{Sorella2005,Stokes2020,rigo2023solving}.
+SR has been shown to converge to exact results in challenging many-body settings~\cite{chen2023efficient,rende2023simple}.
+The metric employed in SR is the real part of the so-called quantum geometric tensor (QGT)~\cite{Stokes2020}.
+While SR and NGD differ in general, the QGT can be shown to reduce to the FIM when considering a manifold of real-valued ansätze which is the case of the NQS we consider here.
+For VMC calculations, the use of SR is motivated by the fact that the QGT favours directions with a higher signal-to-noise ratio in the estimator of the energy gradient, and by its interpretation as an imaginary-time projection technique~\cite{Sorella2005}.
+Beyond the sole case of VMC calculations, two critical properties of the FIM have been raised for explaining the performances of NGD for general supervised learning problems: (i) the FIM is symmetric definite positive and (ii) it provides an approximation to the Hessian of the loss function~\cite{martens2020new}.
 Point (i) is important to avoid instabilities in the directions associated to negative eigenvalues of the quadratic term, so that updates in the parameters remain bounded.
-Point (ii) leads to a re-interpretation of the NGD as a second-order optimisation scheme, where the Hessian of the loss function is approximated by the FIM.
+Point (ii) leads to a re-interpretation of NGD as a second-order optimisation scheme, where the Hessian of the loss function is approximated by the FIM.
 This motivates the minimisation of a model